Why are we undertaking this project?

 What are we doing as part of this project?

-This includes the perceived value and impact these claims have on consumers pre-purchase decision making
+non-food product categories.
+This includes the perceived value and impact these claims have on consumers pre-purchase decision making and how to

 Current status of the project

 Awareness and understanding of sensory claims amongst UK consumers have been explored using

 For a selection of food and non-food products, the types of claims that are the most meaningful to consumers have been identified.
 For selected